Trade Forex Trading

 Industrial production and capacity utilization - The Index of Industrial Production is a chain-weight measure of the physical output of the nation’s factories, mines and utilities.

-The capacity utilization rate reflects the usage of available resources.
-Investors want to keep their finger on the pulse of the economy because it usually dictates how various types of investments will perform.
+The capacity utilization/usage rate reflects usage of the available resources.
+Investors and Traders want to keep their finger on the pulse and performance of the economic situation because it dictates how various types of investments will perform.

-Industrial production show much factories, mines and utilities are producing.
-Since the manufacturing sector accounts for one-quarter of the economy, this report has a big influence on currency price behavior.
+Industrial production show much factories, mines & utilities are producing.
+Since the manufacturing industry sector trading accounts for one-quarter of the economy, this report has a large influence on currency price behavior.

-The capacity utilization rate provides an estimate of how much factory capacity is in use.
-If the utilization rate gets too high (above 85%) it can lead to inflationary bottlenecks in production.
+The capacity utilization/usage rate provides an estimate of how much factory capacity is in use.
+If the utilization rate gets to high (above 85 %) it can lead to inflationary bottlenecks in production.

-The Federal Reserve watches this report closely and sets interest rate policy on the basis of whether production constraints are threatening to cause inflationary pressures.
+The Federal Reserve watches this report closely & sets interest rates policy on the basis of whether if production constraints are threatening to cause inflationary pressures.

 Housing starts